If piano music theory makes you frustrated, you’re not alone!

 A half step — also called a semitone — is the distance between one key on the piano to the one immediately next to it.
 For example, C to C sharp (the black key just right of C) is a half step.
 E to F (two white keys right next to each other) are also half steps from each other.

-What are whole steps on the piano?
 A whole step — also called a whole tone — is made up of two half-steps.
 For example, C and D is a whole step apart because a black key (C sharp or D flat) is the half step between them.

 Here’s how you build the G major scale using this formula: